 Address: Metz City Center

-Known around the world for its stunning Gothic cathedral, Metz is also home to one of the most beautiful Christmas markets in Europe.
+Known worldwide for its stunning Gothic cathedral, Metz is also home to one of Europe’s most beautiful Christmas markets.
 Welcoming up to 2 million people each season, the Metz Christmas market in the Lorraine region has several market sites that are unique, memorable, and filled with festive French culture and history.

 Your first stop should be at Place d’Armes, a town square with a 196-foot Ferris wheel (one of the tallest in Europe).
 Climb aboard a gondola and enjoy beautiful panoramic views of Old Town Metz.

-Next up is Place Saint-Jacques, which features a radiant merry-go-round that will delight your children.
-This Christmas market features 90 market stalls where you can buy mulled wine, local produce, artisanal candies, gingerbread, and much more.
+Next is Place Saint-Jacques, which features a radiant merry-go-round that will delight your children.
+This Christmas market features 90 stalls to buy mulled wine, local produce, artisanal candies, gingerbread, and more.

 You can’t miss the magical Christmas tree at Place de la Gare to get you in the Christmas spirit.
 At Place de la République, you’ll find the heart of the Christmas markets in Lorraine with the iconic Christmas Pyramid, ice skating rink, and 30 stalls for shopping.
 You’ll find chocolates, jams and honey, local beer and wine, and macaroons for sale, among other treats.

-Shop for unique gifts including glass art, candles, soaps, and handmade Christmas ornaments.
-For gastropub food and drinks, make a stop at the Place de la Comédie Christmas market for gourmet food, wine, coffee, and more.
+Shop for unique gifts, including glass art, candles, soaps, and handmade Christmas ornaments.
+For gastropub food and drinks, stop at the Place de la Comédie Christmas market for gourmet food, wine, coffee, and more.
 Enjoy stunning views of all the Christmas lights as you delight in a delicious French meal.